 A zinc-based skin cream is a great way to protect the skin's barrier, relieve inflamed or damaged skin, and strengthen skin cells to prevent irritation!
 Packed with Zinc and Vitamin E, this cream repairs and strengthens the skin barrier to keep skin protected through the night.

-If the loved one you care for develops serious infection, it’s important to see a doctor or health professional.
+If the loved one you care for develops a serious infection, it’s important to see a doctor or health professional.
 In addition to prescribing medicine to help the ulcers, their doctor will be able to give help on how to prevent sores and infection in the future.

 Encourage Diet and Exercise

 Many older adults may feel as though their incontinence and bed wetting is unmanageable.
 However, this is not true!
 There are a variety of ways to manage bladder leaks and help better control your bladder, and one of these ways is through exercise!

 Bladder control exercises come in various forms.
 Kegel exercises are characterized by the contraction of the pelvic floor muscles.
 To perform Kegel exercises, simply contract these muscles by pretending to stop urine flow, hold this contraction for a few seconds, and then release.
 You may repeat this exercise for two to three minutes, a few times each day.